TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Those seeking to live abroad long term and who have an entrepreneurial spirit can open a business overseas.
 A business allows you to draw on your years of professional experience.

 Setting up shop overseas takes a lot of research to find gaps in the market.
 Jo Parfitt found her niche as a global entrepreneur writing books and offering workshops on running a successful business to expats.
-Parfitt is the author of A Career in Your Suitcase: A Practical Guide to a Career...Anywhere and Expat Entrepreneur.
+Parfitt is the author of A Career in Your Suitcase: A Practical Guide to a Career...Anywhere.
 Parfitt says that expats wanting to start a business should “talk to other people and get as big a network and support team as you can right away.”

 Monique Wells, the owner of EntrĂ©e to Black Paris, advises budding entrepreneurs to do their research.
 “Find out not only what is required to run a successful business in terms of potential clients, but also the legal and fiscal implications for being an entrepreneur in the country that you want to work in.”